rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 **Note!**
-each status is separated by a colon (:) E.g. pp-o-gg-cc:pp-o-gg-cc:
+> Each status is separated by a colon (:) E.g. pp-o-gg-cc:pp-o-gg-cc:

 ### Example message